bosafoagyare/web-academic/content/publication/osafoagyare-bayesianshrikage-2023/index.md

- we compare and show that the two-Block Gibbs samplers (2BG) is a more efficient state of the art MCMC algorithm relative to the three-Block Gibbs samplers (3BG) method in estimating the posterior distributions of two commonly used Bayesian shrinkage models, viz: the Bayesian Lasso (BL) and the Spike-and-Slab shrinkage priors.
+ we compare and show that the two-Block Gibbs samplers (2BG) is a more efficient state of the art MCMC algorithm relative to the three-Block Gibbs samplers (3BG) method in estimating the posterior distributions of two commonly used Bayesian shrinkage models, viz the Bayesian Lasso (BL) and the Spike-and-Slab shrinkage priors.
 Our criteria for evaluation include the one-lag autocorrelation and the average effective sample size per second, Neff/T. Consequently, we apply these methods on the protein expression genetics data from the